kevinolsson/qbtech-technical-assessment/README.md

   - Outline all the information from the booking page.
   - A button to go back to the home page.

+### Limitations

+I will not be implementing the following

+- Destinations
+- Selecting a specific flight from a table based of the desired departure and return dates.
+- Saving anything to a database.
+- Any additional receipts outside of the confirmation page (ie no receipt to email)

 ### Project Structure

 ```bash